Last updated: 07-03-2022

-We see here Monkey is able to successfully carry the weight of both the Sumeru and Emei mountains, while running after his master “with the speed of a meteor”.
+We see here Monkey is able to successfully carry the weight of both the Sumeru and Emei mountains, while running after his master “with the speed of a meteor.”
 That’s quite impressive, even if he is eventually crushed under the weight of a third mountain (fig. 1).
 Attention should be given to the particular mountains used in this episode.
 Let’s start with Sumeru since this is the first one mentioned.

-Robert & David (2013) describe Mount Sumeru (Ximi shan, 須彌山; Miaogao shan, 妙高山) as:
+Buswell and Lopez (2014) describe Mount Sumeru (Ximi shan, 須彌山; Miaogao shan, 妙高山) as:

 eight leagues high … The slopes of Sumeru are the abode of demigods, and its upper reaches are the heavens of the four heavenly kings.
 At the summit of the mountain is the heaven of the thirty-three, ruled by the king of the gods, Sakra.
 Above Mount Sumeru are located the remaining heavens of the sensuous realm [fig. 2] (p.
 896).

-A poem in chapter four of Journey to the West describes what Monkey sees when he first comes to live in heaven as the Keeper of the Heavenly Horses.
-A portion reads, “Thirty-three mansions were found up here, / With names like the Scattered Cloud, the Vaisravana, the Pancavidya, the Suyama, the Nirmanarati…” (Wu & Yu, 2012, vol. 1, p.
-146).
-Translator Anthony C. Yu notes, “The verse here is alluding to the Indra heaven with it’s thirty-three summits (trāyastriṃśa) [fig. 2] and the six heavens of desire (devalokas)”, which are located atop Mount Sumeru (Wu & Yu, 2012, vol. 1, p.
+Yu (Wu & Yu, 2012) comments, “The verse here is alluding to the Indra heaven with it’s thirty-three summits (trāyastriṃśa) [fig. 2] and the six heavens of desire (devalokas)” (vol. 1, p.
 510, n.
-1).
+1), which are located atop Mount Sumeru.
 Therefore, the heaven described in the novel is located on the same cosmic mountain as that from Hindo-Buddhist cosmology, meaning Monkey successfully supports the axis of the universe on one shoulder.

 I turn now to Mount Tai (Taishan, 泰山), the mountain that ultimately overwhelms Sun Wukong’s supernatural strength.
 It is one of the five sacred mountains of China, which differ from the four Buddhist counterparts mentioned above.
-Mount Tai was the epicenter of a state cult in Ancient China, one in which Sage-Kings and emperors of millennia past traveled there to perform sacrifices to heaven, thereby gaining the right to rule or attaining eternal life.
+Mount Tai was the epicenter of a state cult in Ancient China, one in which Sage-Kings and emperors of past millennia traveled there to perform sacrifices to heaven, thereby gaining the right to rule or attaining eternal life.
 An entry in the Classic of History (Shujing, 書經, 4th-c.
-BCE) suggests the practice goes all the way back to the Sage-King Shun (3rd millennia BCE) (Poo, 2011, pp. 20-21).
+BCE) suggests that the practice goes all the way back to the Sage-King Shun (3rd millennia BCE) (Poo, 2011, pp. 20-21).
 Due to its great cultural and historical significance, the mountain came to be recognized as an adamantine monolith, the very name of which was used as a metaphor for something unfathomably heavy, whether it be a physical measure of weight or philosophical importance.
 For example, Warring States philosopher Mozi took part in a debate over the plausibility of his school of thought taking center stage in Chinese society.
 His opponent claimed, “As we see it, one can no more put it into practice than one can pick up Mount Tai and leap over a river with it!”
 Mozi highlighted the irrelevant nature of the metaphor by replying, “As for picking up Mount Tai and leaping over rivers with it, no one from ancient times to the present, from the beginning of humankind to now, has ever succeeded in doing that!”
 (Watson, 1999a, p.
 71).
 Another example comes from the Han historian Sima Qian who wrote, “A man has only one death.
 That death may be as weighty as Mount Tai, or it may be as light as a goose feather.
-It all depends upon the way he uses it” (pp. 371-372).
+It all depends upon the way he uses it” (Watson, 1999a, pp. 371-372).
 Therefore, the mountain represented the heaviest thing imaginable in Chinese culture.
 It’s no wonder then that not even Monkey could withstand its weight.

 The idea of Mount Tai symbolizing a heavy object influenced the name of a 17th-century technique related to the development of Taiji boxing called “Crush with the Weight of Mount Tai” (Taishan yading, 泰山壓頂) (fig. 3), which involved climbing onto an opponent (Henning, 2009, pp. 78 and 82).
-Incidentally, the name of this technique is also a common chinese saying referring to someone being under a lot of stress (Gao, Wang, & Weightman, 2012, p.
+Incidentally, the name of this technique is also a common Chinese saying referring to someone being under a lot of stress (Gao, Wang, & Weightman, 2012, p.
 191).

 Fig. 3 – “Crush with the Weight of Mount Tai”.
 From Henning, 2009, p.
 78 (larger version).

 I find it interesting that, after easily bearing the weight of two Buddhist mountains, Mount Tai is the proverbial straw that broke the camel’s back.
 Mount Tai represents native Chinese history and culture, while Sumeru and Emei represent Buddhism, a non-native religion from India.
 Therefore, this episode could be read as a struggle between the domestic and foreign aspects of Chinese culture.
-Considering the monsters are later revealed to be Daoist attendants of Laozi sent by heaven to test the resolve of the pilgrims (Wu & Yu, 2012, vol. 2, p.
+Considering that the monsters are later revealed to be Daoist attendants of Laozi sent by heaven to test the resolve of the pilgrims (Wu & Yu, 2012, vol. 2, p.
 145), it’s possible the conflict is between Daoism, a native Chinese religion, and Buddhism.